 There is no public transportation inside Canyonlands National Park, so if you need to rent a car, we highly recommend Alamo, which we often use.
-If you want to drive through White Rim Road or get to The Maze, you must have a 4×4 car.
+If you want to drive through White Rim Road or get to The Maze, you must have a 4×4 WD.
 Moreover, the best option is to combine exploring the Canyonlands National Park with the Arches National Park.
 Therefore, we describe everything about Arches in our separate article.

 Another option to reach the Canyonlands is a commercial guided tour.
 You will learn the most exciting facts and will see the best places in the Park.
-So, check the best trips from Moab on Viator.com or getyourguide.com.
+So, check out the best trips from Moab on Viator.com or getyourguide.com.
+But in this article, we provide you with step-by-step for visiting Canyonlands on your own.

 Island in the Sky district, in the north of the Park, is the closest district to Moab, UT.
 It takes you about 40 – 45 minutes to get to Island in the Sky via UT 313.
 The Needles district is in the southeast corner of Canyonlands.
 The Needles is about an hour’s drive from Monticello, UT, via UT 211.
 The Maze district, in the west of the park, is the most remote and challenging.
-So, you must have 4×4 to get there.
+So, you must have a 4×4 to get there.
 You can reach The Maze via unpaved roads from UT 24.

 Entrance Fee & Visitors Centers in Canyonland National Park

 Private vehicle is $35 per week.
 But, if you plan to visit more than two parks, the best idea is to buy America the Beautiful – National Parks & Federal Recreational Lands Annual Pass.
-For the reason that it costs only $79.99 per year, and you have access to more than 2,000 National Parks and federal recreation sites in the United States.
-Pass is valid for 1 year from the month of purchase.
+It costs only $79.99 per year, and you have access to more than 2,000 National Parks and federal recreation sites in the United States.
+The pass is valid for 1 year from the month of purchase.
+It covers entrance for a driver and all passengers in a personal vehicle at per-vehicle fee areas or up to 4 adults at sites that charge per person (kids 15 & under get in free).

 Canyonlands National Park is open year-round, 24 hours a day.